Currently 'blend' is very slow when applied to a large list of images. The cause has been diagnosed on the original post (refer to Mantis #866).

 It will take about 1.5 hours to create the mosaic.
 If the two don't match for some reason I will report back, otherwise assume the mosaics are the same.

-#4 Updated by Lynn Weller almost 6 years ago
+#4 Updated by Lynn Weller about 6 years ago

 I have been able to finally create and view mosaics and have found the system version of blend and the updated version of blend vary quite a bit.
 In each case I passed the program the same list of images to start with (projected, sigmastreched, same order as well) and used a stop=100.
 Then I ran automos on each using the same image order, with priority=ontop and let the range default.